Subgor8126/theclass-Git/README.md

 # theclass-Git

-It is a word-guessing game implemented using Python.
+"mypy.py" is a word-guessing game implemented using Python.